emqx/emqx-docs/en_US/access-control/authn/authn.md

 :::

-When the X.509 certificate authentication is applied, it must be executed before performing the authentication chain.
+When the X.509 certificate authentication is applied, it will be executed before performing the authentication chain.

 ### Workflow